markbase-obsidian/obsidian-markbase/README.md

 ## Changelog

+- 0.1.0
+  - Only auto-sync if token is valid
+  - Increase error notice times
 - 0.0.9
   - Restrict creating/syncing to once every hour (for free members) and once every  minute (for paid members)
   - The above was because the server was getting overwhelmed with people spamming the create/sync buttons